Dancing and Cocktails in Prague

 4. Bombay Bar

-The Bombay Bar in Prague mixes dancing, music and cocktails.
+The Bombay is one of these bars in Bar in Prague that mixes dancing, music and cocktails.
 Weekends are very popular but there is always a place for another guest.
 Dancing is until the wee hours.
 DJs play music fitting seamlessly the wish of the visitors.
 You dance here in a casual atmosphere until the early hours.
 DJs play music that fits flawlessly with the wishes of the visitors.
 Dance wherever you want.
 In the summer the best place is outside.
 Cocktail lovers have the time of their lives here.
 Enjoy many choices from blue passion cocktail, Havana rum, blue Curacao, lime juice and lemonade or rainbow cocktail, melon, banana and strawberry liqueur, grenadine and orange juice.
 Or do you prefer something without alcohol?
 Bombay Shake, a mix of strawberries, banana and whipped cream, tastes heavenly.

 Address: Dlouha 13 in the Nove Mesto district